dwhiteplume/dwhiteplume.github.io/citations/citations_apa.md

 - Evans, P., & Gardner, A. (2014). *Ava Gardner: The Secret Conversations*.
 Simon & Schuster Paperbacks.
 - Gardner, A. (1999). *Ava: My Story*.
 Bantam Books.
 - McDonough, J. (2005). *Big Bosoms and Square Jaws: The Life of Russ Meyer, King of the Sex Film*.
 Crown Publishers.
+- Millet, C. (2002). *The Sexual Life of Catherine M*.
+Grove Press.
 - Quirk, L., & Schoell, W. (2002). *Joan Crawford: The Essential Biography*.
 University of Kentucky Press.
 - Rice, C. (2021). *Mean...
 Moody...
 Magnificent!: Jane Russell and the Marketing of a Hollywood Legend*.
 University of Kentucky Press.
 - Schwartz, T., & Rustam, M. (2008). *Candy Barr: The Small-Town Texas Runaway Who Became a Darling of the Mob and the Queen of Las Vegas Burlesque*.
 Taylor Trade Publishing.